Dan5003/forritVerk/README.md

 1. Download this project to your computer.

+2. you can download it form our github: https://github.com/Dan5003/forritVerk

-2. Navigate to the projects directory in your terminal.
+3. Navigate to the projects directory in your terminal.

-3. Run ``mvn clean`` to build the program.
+4. Run ``mvn clean`` to build the program.

-4. Run ``mvn javafx:run`` to launch the program.
+5. Run ``mvn javafx:run`` to launch the program.

  ## Usage